nasiroddin-qatib/Jenkins-CI-CD-Pipeline/README.md

-# 🚀 Jenkins CI Pipeline with Maven and Spring Boot
+# 🚀 Jenkins CI Pipeline with SonarQube, Quality Gate and GitHub Webhook

 ---

 ## 📌 Project Overview

-This project demonstrates a **Continuous Integration (CI) pipeline using Jenkins integrated with GitHub**.
+This project demonstrates a **Continuous Integration (CI) pipeline using Jenkins integrated with GitHub and SonarQube**.

-The application used in this pipeline is a simple **Spring Boot Employee API built with Maven**.
-Jenkins automatically reads the **Jenkinsfile from the GitHub repository** and executes the pipeline to build and package the application.
+The application used in this pipeline is a **Spring Boot Employee API built with Maven**.

+Jenkins automatically reads the **Jenkinsfile** from the GitHub repository and executes the pipeline whenever a developer pushes code to GitHub.
+This is achieved using a **GitHub Webhook trigger**, which automatically starts the Jenkins pipeline on every code change.

+The pipeline performs **build, testing, static code analysis using SonarQube, Quality Gate validation, and artifact generation**.

-This project showcases how modern DevOps workflows automate the following processes:
+This project demonstrates how **modern DevOps CI pipelines enforce code quality before generating deployable artifacts**.

-- Pulling source code from GitHub
-- Building the application using Maven
-- Running automated tests
-- Packaging the application as an executable JAR artifact

-It demonstrates a practical **CI pipeline workflow used in real DevOps environments**.

 ---

-## ⚙️ Tech stack
+## ⚙️ Tech Stack

-- Java 17
+* Java 17
-- Spring Boot
+* Spring Boot
-- Maven
+* Maven
-- Jenkins
+* Jenkins
+* SonarQube
-- Git
+* Git
+* GitHub
-- GitHub
+* GitHub Webhook

 ---

 ## 📂 Project Structure

 ```
-jenkins-ci
+jenkins-sonarqube-ci
 │
 ├── Jenkinsfile
 ├── pom.xml
 ├── README.md
+│
 └── src
     └── main
         ├── java/com/example/employee
         │     ├── EmployeeApiApplication.java
         │     └── HelloController.java
         │
         └── resources
               └── application.properties
 ```

 ---

 ## ⚙️ Jenkins Pipeline Stages

-The **Jenkinsfile** defines the following pipeline stages:
+The **Jenkinsfile** defines the following pipeline stages.

 ### 1️⃣ Checkout

 Pulls the latest source code from the GitHub repository.

+---

 ### 2️⃣ Build